 We mixed together ideas about personal development, leadership development, entrepreneurism, innovation, health economics and business skills.
 We wanted to inspire people who wouldn't take "no" for an answer to speak passionately in front of boards and chief executives and be confident about pitching for hundreds of thousands of pounds.

-Dave pursued this and through a coalition of the Shaftesbury Partnership, Queens Nursing Institute and Bucks New University approached Johnson & Johnson who funded the pilot programmes.
+Dave pursued this and through a coalition that included the Queens Nursing Institute and Bucks New University approached Johnson & Johnson who funded the pilot programmes.

 Nurse First became a Community Interest Company in June 2013.

 The following video is a TEDx Talk where Dave outlines his take on the foundations of innovation:

 The programme is open to all healthcare professionals, not just nurses.
 The programme consists of 21 days of residential development spread over 7 blocks throughout the year and an intensive coaching programme.
 To find out more about the detail of the programme, please visit the Programme page.